The following article on why you should digitize old photos was written by *Laurent Martin.

 Laurent is a co-founder and CTO of ScanCafe (a photo digitization and restoration service) and Photogurus (a digital photo story design service).
 An avid photographer and windsurfer, he believes in the importance of helping people preserve photographic memories so that they are easier to share and enjoy.

+To digitize is to convert (photography or sound) into a digital form that can be processed by a computer.
 Here are some additional thoughts that I have on how you can digital your old photos.

 You have 3 options on how you can digitize old photos.
 You can take photos of them, buy a scanner, or pay someone else to do it for you.
 Like most things, there are pluses and minuses to all three.
 Let's take a look and see which option is best for you.